-- ANU Research - http://openresearch.anu.edu.au/contribute/contribute-your-research
+- ANU research - https://openresearch.anu.edu.au/contribute/contribute-your-research; and

-- Digital Thesis - http://openresearch.anu.edu.au/contribute-your-digital-theses/contribute-your-digital-thesis
+- Digital thesis - http://www.anu.edu.au/students/program-administration/program-management/research-student-milestones.

 - ANU prefers to make materials available at the time of publication:

-- Asking the author what the copyright status of the work is, and if there are any special conditions on the work
+- asking the author what the copyright status of the work is, and if there are any special conditions on the work;

-- Consulting the SHERPA/RoMEO website (http://www.sherpa.ac.uk/romeo/)
+- consulting the SHERPA/RoMEO website (http://www.sherpa.ac.uk/romeo/); and

-- Any material in OpenResearch@ANU that is identified as having been made open access that should not have been made open access will immediately have access restricted by the Repository Manager or other relevant Library staff (‘take down’ action).
+- Any material in Open Research that is identified as having been inadvertently made open access immediately has access restricted by the Repository Manager or other relevant Library staff (‘take down’ action).

-- Authors are encouraged to link to research outputs included in OpenResearch@ANU as there is a permanent identifier and the repository is managed for long term access.
+- Authors are encouraged to link to research outputs included in Open Research using the permanent identifier it provides, as the repository is managed for long term access.